vzool/zakat/README.md

 ### Customizable:

-- Tailor the library's settings (e.g., Nisab value) to your specific needs and preferences.
+- Tailor the library's settings (e.g., Nisab value and Haul cycles) to your specific needs and preferences.

 ### Who Can Benefit: